-In the case of ABC Singapore Limited, we have presumed that the valuation techniques result in level 1 or 2 fair value measurements, being based on quoted prices or observable inputs.
-However, if at least one unobservable input is used in the valuation, it will be classified as level 3 and the additional disclosure requirements for level 3 above will apply.
+In the case of ABC Singapore Limited, we have presumed that the valuation are based on quoted prices or observable inputs that result in level 1 or 2 fair value measurements.
+However, if at least one significant unobservable input is used in the valuation, it will be classified as level 3 and the additional disclosure requirements for level 3 below will apply.